Archmonger/Blackberry-Themes/README.md

 Expand Button made by [Google](https://www.flaticon.com/authors/google) from www.flaticon.com is licensed by [CC 3.0 BY](https://creativecommons.org/licenses/by/3.0/)<br/>
 Check, Comment, Sign Out Alt, Cog, and Cogs made by [fontawesome](https://fontawesome.com/) from www.fontawesome.com is licensed by [CC 4.0 BY](https://creativecommons.org/licenses/by/4.0/)<br/>
 Blur Light and Blur Noise made by [Plex](https://www.plex.tv/)<br/>
-All logos found within `Archmonger/Blackberry-Flat/Icons` belong to their respective owners and Archmonger does not claim copyright, trademark, or ownership of these logos.
-Archmonger claims no endorsement or affiliation to the services, repositories, teams, groups, and/or companies referenced within `Archmonger/Blackberry-Flat`.
+All logos found within this repository's `Icons` folder belong to their respective owners and Archmonger does not claim copyright, trademark, or ownership of these logos.
+Archmonger claims no endorsement or affiliation to the services, repositories, teams, groups, and/or companies referenced within this repository.
 Blackberry Themes has no relationship to BlackBerry Limited.<br/>